Based In Belfast

 South Africa Specialist - Fundi

-As an independent travel consultant I can give you unbiased advice and source great rates for your travel requirements.
+As an independent travel consultant I can give you unbiased advice for your travel requirements.

-In addition to this everything you book with me is 100% financially protected against supplier failure by either ATOL or the Travel Counsellors Financial Trust, giving you peace of mind.
-This means that everything you book with me is protected - it’s the best financial protection in the industry.
+In addition to this everything you book is 100% financially protected against supplier failure by either ATOL or the Travel Counsellors Financial Trust, giving you peace of mind.

 I can help with any travel arrangement so please don’t hesitate to contact me.
 I look forward to hearing from you.